Jimbly/LD56-dwarfs/README.md

 Start with: `npm start` (after running `npm i` once)

-Victory condition
-  After completing 3? planets, show high scores, give option to continue High scores have 2 tables shown at once - 3-planet campaign score and Endless Add title page & high scores
 FTUE
 Visuals
   Eyes / snakes
 Balance
   Maybe give 2 knowledge for dismantling?
-  Mayve Safety should never be quite as low - or, at least, make sure it increases quickly Polish
+  Maybe Safety should never be quite as low - or, at least, make sure it increases quickly Polish
   Connect Speed / Safety bars to make it clear it's a threshold Tooltips on DWARFS especially